UPPMAX/UPPMAX-documentation/docs/software/whisper.md

 - **Primary Classification**: [Either follow the  Standard för svensk indelning av forskningsämnen link given or search by entering the field of research such as 'Social Work', 'Human Geography' etc. ]

 - **Requested Duration**: [Mention the duration for which Whisper service is strictly required.
 Mentioning more duration than actually required might reflect negatively when a new allocation is requested for the same or new project next time.
 It is possible to request for a shorter duration of 1 month at first and then ask for a new one once the need arises again in the future.]

+In the rest of the sections, provide the following information:

+- **Cassification Scientific**: Follow the link in the *Standard för svensk indelning av forskningsämnen* to give a classification to the project according your domain.

+- **Resources**: Bianca @ UPPMAX

 ??? note "Module Loading"